 Both were married to other people.

-They let down their guard, or they chose not to keep boundaries in place.
+Those spouses let down their guard or chose to avoid placing boundaries in their marriage.

 If marriage is paramount over all things, excepting God, then I encourage you to set boundaries for your marriage now.

-Choose to have a strategic plan to keep your marriage together before temptation strikes and catches you unawares.
+Choose to have a strategic plan to keep your marriage together before temptation strikes and catches you unaware.

 A Biblical one.

 My husband and I sat down and discussed why we should make boundaries and which ones we should make according to God’s word.

 We knew and trusted that God would guide us in our marriage journey, and that God chooses to do that through the Bible.

 Studying verses concerning marriage, fornication, adultery, husbands, wives, strange and virtuous women gives us an overall view of what it takes to make a marriage work.

 And because we’re passionate about marriage, we want to invite you to join our 10 DAY marriage fix course!